openxla/stablehlo/docs/spec.md

 ### Semantics

-Performs element-wise logistic (sigmoid) function on `operand` tensor and produces a `result` tensor.
-For floating-point element types, it implements:
+Performs element-wise logistic operation on `operand` tensor and produces a `result` tensor.
+Depending on the element type, does the following:

-$$logistic(x) = division(1, addition(1, exp(-x)))$$
+  * For floats: `division(1, addition(1, exp(-x)))` from IEEE-754.
-where `addition`, `division`, and `exp` are operations from IEEE-754 specification.
-For complex element types, it computes a complex logistic function, with corner cases TBD.
-Numeric precision is implementation-defined.
+  * For complex numbers: complex logistic.

 ### Inputs